Nachlass: The author's viewpoint

 Sometimes it is known what the original scholar's view was concerning what should be done with his or her Nachlass, and these views differ greatly.
 Near the end of his life Gottlob Frege wrote to his adopted son:

-Frege's wishes probably went unfulfilled: his Nachlass, although duly archived in the library of the University of Münster, is believed to have been destroyed in 1945 by an Allied bombing raid during the Second World War.
-Even so, Frege's Nachlass survived in typewritten copies produced by Heinrich Scholz.
+Frege's wishes came very near to being unfulfilled: his Nachlass, although duly archived in the library of the University of Münster, is believed to have been destroyed in 1945 by an Allied bombing raid during the Second World War.
+However, it survived in typewritten copies produced by Heinrich Scholz.
 The texts were edited and finally published in 1969.

 The philosopher Edmund Husserl developed a strong commitment to his Nachlass (which included about 40,000 pages of sketches) during the last years of his life, allowing his colleagues to sort and classify it.
 Bernet, Kern, and Marbach suggest that because Husserl had difficulty in putting his thoughts into a definitive, publishable form, he accordingly attached great importance to the survival of his notes.
 In fact, because Husserl was of Jewish ethnicity and died in Germany in the year 1938, his Nachlass only narrowly escaped destruction under the Nazi regime.

 Alfred North Whitehead, in contrast, asked that his Nachlass be destroyed, a wish that his widow carried out.
 According to Lowe (1982), Whitehead "idealized youth and wanted young thinkers to develop their own ideas, not spend their best years on a Nachlass."
 Gilbert Ryle likewise disapproved of scholars spending their time editing a Nachlass.
 According to Anthony Palmer, he "hated the Nachlass industry and thought that he had destroyed everything of his that he had not chosen to publish himself so that there would be no Ryle Nachlass." ("One or two" papers (Palmer) did survive, however, and were published.)

 Henri Bergson's Nachlass was destroyed by his widow at his request.
 Lawlor and Moulard suggest that the destruction of Bergson's papers, by depriving later scholars of the stimulation of examining a Nachlass, actually affected his posthumous standing: "The lack of archival material is one reason why Bergson went out of favor during the second half of the Twentieth Century."